Electron. J. Diff. Equ., Vol. 2013 (2013), No. 39, pp. 1-15.

 Key Words: Scalar conservation law; diffusive-dispersive; weak solution; traveling wave; phase portrait.

-Show me the PDF file (286 KB), TEX file, and other files for this article.
+Show me the PDF file (286 KB), TEX file for this article.

 Cezar I. Kondo